F9

 Safety first: Disconnect power before accessing the door lock mechanism.
 Surfaces may be hot after a self-clean attempt.

-• Check door movement: Verify the oven door opens and closes smoothly.
-If it is jammed or misaligned, inspect hinges and latch for obstructions or bent parts.
+- Check door movement: Verify the oven door opens and closes smoothly.
+If it is jammed or misaligned, inspect hinges and the latch for obstructions or bent parts.

-• Listen for lock motor: When starting self-clean (with power restored), listen for the lock motor running.
+- Listen for the lock motor: When starting self-clean (with power restored), listen for the lock motor running.
 No sound may indicate a failed lock motor or no power to it.

-• Access lock assembly: Remove the top panel or rear panel (depending on model) to access the door lock motor and switch assembly.
+- Access the lock assembly: Remove the top panel or rear panel (depending on the model) to access the door lock motor and switch assembly.
 Inspect for broken plastic parts, disconnected rods, or burnt wiring.

-• Test switches: With power OFF, use a multimeter to check continuity of the lock switches when the latch is manually moved to locked and unlocked positions.
-Replace the lock assembly if switches do not change state.
+- Test the switches: With power OFF, use a multimeter to check the continuity of the lock switches when the latch is manually moved to the locked and unlocked positions.
+Replace the lock assembly if the switches do not change state.

-• Replace lock assembly: If the motor is seized or switches are faulty, replace the complete door lock motor and latch assembly.
+- Replace the lock assembly: If the motor is seized or the switches are faulty, replace the complete door lock motor and latch assembly.

 Advertisements